 Since his admission to the California State Bar in 1994 he has primarily specialized in representing insurance companies, TPAs and employers in workers’ compensation and civil matters.
 He has also maintained his association with the electronics industry by serving as Corporate counsel for an electronics company for his entire career.

 Mr. Wooten is admitted to practice before all the courts of the State of California, the United States Supreme Court, and United States Federal Courts.
 He has also served as former co-chair of the defense workers' compensation section of the San Diego County Bar Association and occasionally served as a Pro Tem Judge at the San Diego Workers' Compensation Appeals Board.
 Mr. Wooten also devoted some of his time working as a mediator in large loss workers’ compensation cases.
 He has maintained a Preeminent peer review rating from Martindale Hubbell since 2005, is a member of the Nationally Recognized Claims Litigation Management Alliance "CLM" and has been continually named one of San Diego’s Top Lawyers in the San Diego Magazine.

 In his free time, Mr. Wooten enjoys flying his aerobatic Russian Airplane, participating in airshows, playing the piano, and composing original piano music.

 MARY MCLAUGHLIN DAVIS

-Mary McLaughlin Davis is a principal and founder of the firm.
+Mary McLaughlin Davis is the current principal owner and co founder of the firm.
 She obtained her undergraduate degree in government studies from Saint Mary's College of Notre Dame in South Bend, Indiana.

 Prior to law school, she worked for Merrill Lynch.
 She later pursued her juris doctorate from Widener University School of Law in Wilmington, Delaware, where she completed the intensive Trial Advocacy Program.